Pari-Vermani/ITSP/README.md

  - Storing the image as an (28,28) array

 **Classifier**
-The reduced features are used as the inputs of classifiers.
-In this project, we are going to adopt a probabilistic neural network (PNN) as the classifier for handwritten digit and hand gesture recognition.
+The generated image is recognised using a neural network that was trained using the MNIST data set

 #### Links to Documentation